Foreign direct investment: Theoretical background

 Hymer's importance in the field of international business and foreign direct investment stems from him being the first to theorize about the existence of multinational enterprises (MNE) and the reasons behind FDI beyond macroeconomic principles, his influence on later scholars and theories in international business, such as the OLI (ownership, location and internationalization) theory by John Dunning and Christos Pitelis which focuses more on transaction costs.
-Moreover, "the efficiency-value creation component of FDI and MNE activity was further strengthened by two other major scholarly developments in the 1990s: the resource-based (RBV) and evolutionary theories" In addition, some of his predictions later materialized, for example the power of supranational bodies such as IMF or the World Bank that increases inequalities (Dunning & Piletis, 2008).
-A phenomenon the United Nations Sustainable Development Goal 10 aims to address.
+Moreover, "the efficiency-value creation component of FDI and MNE activity was further strengthened by two other major scholarly developments in the 1990s: the resource-based (RBV) and evolutionary theories."
+In addition, some of his predictions later materialized, for example the power of supranational bodies such as International Monetary Fund or the World Bank that increases inequalities, a phenomenon the United Nations Sustainable Development Goal 10 aims to address.

 Types of FDI

-The types of FDI investments can be classified based on the perspective of the investor/source country and host/destination country.
-On an investor perspective, it can be divided into horizontal FDI, vertical FDI, and conglomerate FDI.
-In the destination country, the FDI can be divided into import-substituting, export-increasing, and government initiated FDI.
+The types of FDI investments can be classified from the perspective of the investor/source country and the host/destination country.
+From the investor perspective, it can be divided into horizontal FDI, vertical FDI, and conglomerate FDI.
+From the perspective of the destination country, FDI can be divided into import-substituting, export-increasing, and government initiated FDI.
 Horizontal FDI arises when a multination corporation duplicates its home country industry chain into the destination country to produce similar goods.
 Vertical FDI takes place when a multinational corporation acquires a company to exploit the natural resources in the destination country (backward vertical FDI) or by acquiring distribution outlets to market its products in the destination country (forward vertical FDI).
 Conglomerate FDI is the combination between horizontal and vertical FDI.

 Platform FDI is the foreign direct investment from a source country into a destination country for the purpose of exporting to a third country.